 - Consult on developing safe suicide prevention messaging to change the conversation around suicide by emphasizing messages of hope, recovery, and resiliency in law enforcement and the public safety field

-EDC and IACP developed an issue brief, which was reviewed and commended by the President’s Commission on Law Enforcement and the Administration of Justice.
+- EDC and IACP developed an issue brief on preventing suicide, which was reviewed and commended by the President’s Commission on Law Enforcement and the Administration of Justice.

-- The new national recommendations and toolkit will support police departments in all 50 states.
+- The new national recommendations and toolkit will support police departments in all 50 U.S. states.

 International Association of Chiefs of Police, National Action Alliance for Suicide Prevention